aroemers/redelay/README.md

 # 🏖 redelay

-A Clojure library for state lifecycle-management using resettable delays, inspired by [mount-lite](https://github.com/aroemers/mount-lite), decomplected from any methodology.
+A Clojure library for **state lifecycle-management** using **tracked** and **resettable** delays, inspired by [mount-lite](https://github.com/aroemers/mount-lite), decomplected from any methodology.

 ![Banner](banner.png)

 ## Usage

-This library allows you to easily start and reset the stateful parts of your application, such as database connections, web servers, schedulers and caches.
+This library allows you to easily start and stop the stateful parts of your application, such as database connections, web servers, schedulers and caches.
 Being able to easily restart these in the right order makes REPL-driven development easier, faster and _more fun_.
 This is also known as Stuart Sierra's [reloaded workflow](https://www.cognitect.com/blog/2013/06/04/clojure-workflow-reloaded).